MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 1. **Connection from User 1 to the edge of the Microsoft network** This usually includes a network connection such as WiFi or Ethernet, the WAN connection from User 1 to the Internet egress point (your network Edge device), and the Internet connection from your network Edge to Microsoft network Edge.

-2. **Connection within Microsoft network** This is between the Microsoft Edge to Skype for Business Online data center, where the A/V Conferencing servers are used.
+2. **Connection within Microsoft network** This is between the Microsoft Edge to Teams data center, where the A/V Conferencing servers are used.

-3. **Connection within Microsoft Network** This is between the Skype for Business Online data center and Microsoft network Edge.
+3. **Connection within Microsoft Network** This is between the Teams data center and Microsoft network Edge.

 4. **Connection from Microsoft network edge to User 2** This includes the Internet connection from your network Edge to Microsoft network Edge, the WAN connection from User 2 to the Internet egress point (your network Edge), and the network connection such as a WiFi or an Ethernet.